anubhavsrivastava/perceptible/README.md

 	<br/>
 </div>

-A basic implementation to detect visibility of DOM Elements
+A basic implementation to detect visibility of DOM Elements with Zero dependencies.

 Perceptible can be used to detect viewability of any DOM element that the user is currently looking at.
 A Element may be part of the page but not under current viewport (due to user scroll), perceptible helps to calculate viewability for such elements for analytics and other purpose.